karrirasinmaki/blackpepperswing-www/_parties/2019-winter-breakaway.md

 ---
+repeats: false

 title: Winter Breakaway
 meta_title: Winter Breakaway 2019
-teaser: On the weekend 9-10th of March it will be time again to give our swing dancing a little international booster.
-During the mini-workshop weekend you can pick from a palette of different theme classes.
+teaser: On the weekend 9-10th of March it will be time to give our swing dancing a little international booster.
+Inspiring mini-workshop weekend with Saturday party.

 date_start: 2019-03-09
 date_end: 2019-03-10